michelzade/lemlab/xx_publication_materials/zade_2022_apen_satisfying_user_pref/time_complexity/README.md

 and the most important configurations.

 ### How to reproduce the results?
-1. Create manually a subfolder called *simulations*.
-2. Run the script *time_complexity_analysis.py*.
+Run the script *time_complexity_analysis.py*.

 ### What happens in the background?
 The time complexity analysis is performed with the *time_complexity_analysis.py* file.
 At the bottom of the file the main function contains the most important steps.
+1. Create a simulations folder for the results if it does not exist already.
-1. Run time complexity analysis
+2. Run time complexity analysis
-2. Plot results
+3. Plot results
-3. Optionally: results can be plotted from file (see uncommented part)
+4. Optionally: results can be plotted from file (see uncommented part)

 ### How to configure the time complexity analysis?
 All important parameters for the time complexity analysis are in the .yaml file.
 Within